 Failing Satisfactory Academic Progress does not necessarily mean a student is no longer eligible for financial aid.
 Students are highly encouraged to submit a SAP appeal.
 As part of the appeal process, students will write a statement explaining any mitigating circumstances that led to their SAP status, as well as a plan for doing well in the future.
 The office will not review incomplete appeals.
 Supporting documentation is required and must correspond with the appeal.
 Documentation should be from an objective third party (e.g., medical bills, death certificate, counselor, teacher, religious leader).

-Along with submitting a SAP appeal, students must meet with an advisor in the Student Success Office to create an Academic Plan.
-Your Student Success Advisor will help you to choose your classes and stay on track during the semester.
+Along with submitting a SAP appeal, students must meet with an advisor in the Admissions and Advising Office to create an Academic Plan.
+Your Academic Advisor will help you to choose your classes and stay on track during the semester.

 Finally, you can schedule an appointment with your Financial Aid Advisor if you have any questions about the SAP Policy or the SAP Appeal process.